What is a melanocytic naevus?

 An atypical melanocytic naevus is a mole with unusual features.

-The term atypical naevus is sometimes used to mean any funny-looking mole, and sometimes to mean a melanocytic lesion that is suspected of being a malignant melanoma (a cancerous mole).
+The term atypical naevus is sometimes used to mean any funny-looking mole, and sometimes to mean a melanocytic lesion that is suspected of being a melanoma (a cancerous mole).

 One definition of an atypical naevus is a mole with at least 3 of the following features.